 A $375 exam fee is payable directly to NCEES.
 Some licensing boards may require you to file a separate application and pay an application fee as part of the approval process to qualify you for a seat for an NCEES exam.
 Your licensing board may have additional requirements.
 Familiarize yourself with your state licensing board’s unique registration procedures before registering for a PE exam.

 Special accommodations are available for examinees who meet certain eligibility criteria and sufficiently document their request.

 Reference materials and exam prep

-The Fire Protection Handbook is the only reference material that can be used during the exam.
+The NCEES Fire Protection Reference Handbook is the only reference material that can be used during the exam.
 You will be provided with the electronic reference handbook during the exam.
-For access prior to your exam, download the PDF from your free MyNCEES account beginning in April 2020.
+For access prior to your exam, download the PDF from your free MyNCEES account.

-NCEES offers practice exams to familiarize you with the exam format and content.
-These practice exams contain questions that have been used in past exams and questions written just for study materials to give you extra practice.
-A practice exam will be available in April 2020.
+NCEES offers the PE Fire Protection Practice Exam to familiarize you with the exam format and content, including alternative item types (AITs).
+The practice exam contains questions that have been used on past exams and questions written just for study materials to give you extra practice.
+The Society of Fire Protection Engineers offers additional resources.